 Does homeowners insurance cover termites?

-Termite damage is typically not covered by homeowners insurance, according to the Insurance Information Institute (Triple-I).
-Bug, pest and rodent problems are usually considered preventable, and homeowners are expected to take proactive measures to avoid infestations.
+Termite damage is unlikely to be covered by homeowners insurance.
+Bug, pest and rodent problems are usually considered preventable by your home insurance provider, and homeowners are expected to take proactive measures to avoid infestations.
+If you fail to do so, the insurer is likely to categorize the damage as a result of neglect.

 Personal property that is damaged by termites is not covered by homeowners insurance either.
-Insurance will only cover damage to the physical structure of the home and attached structures, depending on the policy’s terms.
+If your insurance does end up covering the termite damage, it will likely only cover damage to the physical structure of the home and attached structures, depending on the policy’s terms.

 What to do when you have termite damage not covered by insurance

-Unfortunately, there is no such thing as a termite insurance policy.
-If the home has termite damage that is not covered by homeowners insurance, a professional will need to assess the situation, give you a cost estimate and recommend the best way to solve the problem.
+Unfortunately, most home insurance companies do not sell termite insurance policies.
+If the home has termite damage that is not covered by homeowners insurance, an exterminator will need to assess the situation, recommend the best way to solve the problem and provide a cost estimate.

-Before choosing an exterminator, have several professionals visit and provide a quote.
-The service cost will be out of pocket, so look for a company that offers fair prices and has good customer reviews.
+Before choosing an exterminator, you may want to have several professionals visit and provide quotes.
+The service cost will very likely be out of pocket, so look for a company that offers fair prices and has good customer reviews.
 Ask how long the extermination process will take and when a contractor can survey the interior damage.

-The next step is to have a contractor evaluate the damage inside the home.
-Consider getting several opinions about the repairs that need to be made and what it will cost.
-Any licensed contractor should be able to address a termite infestation and recommend repairs.
+Once the termites themselves have been taken care of, the next step is to have a contractor evaluate the damage to the home.
+You may consider getting several opinions about the repairs that need to be made and their cost.
+A licensed contractor should be able to address a termite infestation and recommend repairs.

 How to detect termite damage

-Early detection of termite activity is critical in order to prevent significant damage.
+Early detection of termite activity is crucial in preventing significant damage.
 Your home may begin to give off loamy or mildew-like smells, for example.
-Though termites are difficult to actually see, there are signs to look for which can help you determine the type of termites you have, whether drywood, dampwood or subterranean termites.
+Though termites are difficult to actually see with the naked eye, there are signs to look for that can help you determine the type of termites you have, whether drywood, dampwood or subterranean termites.
 These include:

-- Damp wood: Because termites like moist spaces, it is important to look at potential damp habitats around foundations, such as near leaking gutters or around overgrown bushes.
-Eliminate moisture producing settings where possible.
+- Soft wood: Because dampwood termites like moist spaces, they tend to seal up their nests in order to preserve humidity.
+It is important to look at potential damp habitats around foundations, such as near leaking gutters or around overgrown bushes.

-- Blistered wood, bulging floors, ceilings or walls: If termites begin to imbed into your home’s wood, you may notice these signs of their presence.
+- Blistered wood, bulging floors, ceilings or walls: If termites are embedded in your home’s wood, you may notice these signs of their presence.
+Termite damage to wood, floors, ceilings or walls may closely resemble water damage.

-- Droppings and holes: If you notice pinholes in walls with debris piles nearby, they can be a good sign to move forward with contracting a professional.
+- Droppings and holes: If you notice pinholes in walls with debris piles nearby, it could mean that you have a drywood termite problem.

 How to prevent termites

-Termite infestations are often preventable, which means that prevention is typically the best cure for termites.
+Termite infestations are often preventable.
 Termites can enter homes through foundation cracks, crevices, loose pipes and gutters.
-They are attracted to humid and moist environments and are usually more active in the spring months.
+They are attracted to humid and moist environments and are usually more active in the spring and summer months.

 There are several ways to take precautions that would safeguard the structure of your home and protect your belongings from termite damage.
 While you cannot always stop termites from attacking your property, you can take steps to try and prevent serious damage across your home, including: